 Are you a candidate to replace a tooth with an implant?

 For the dentist to determine if you are a candidate for bone regeneration procedure, one of the top concerns is how much bone is required.
 If it’s only a single tooth implant, then you are likely to need a small amount of grafting material.
 The grafts can be either manmade from different species or an auto-graft that is obtained from a different part of your body.
-Visit the dental office Richmond Hill to discuss your options and determine what is most suitable.
+Visit the dental clinic Richmond Hill to discuss your options and determine what is most suitable.

 What to expect during bone regeneration

 Bone regeneration procedures are fairly straightforward.
-In most cases, you will be given a local anesthesia to numb the area for the grafting material to be placed.
+In most cases, you will be given local anesthesia to numb the area for the grafting material to be placed.
 Sometimes oral or intravenous sedation is used to achieve this.
 Once the procedure is done, you are likely to be given antibiotics in order to protect the area from any infections.
 You may also need to take some medication to control the minimal pain and inflammation that is often experienced after the procedure.

 Bone regeneration is a popular area of general dentistry that is considered a routine procedure.
 The scope of the surgery may vary from individual to individual depending on their oral situation.
 Discuss your options with the dentist, periodontist or maxillofacial surgeon and make sure you understand all the risks involved before going forward.